panvagenas/core/README.md

 else throw $rs->exception('code', $a, '$a is empty!');
 ```

 If you like this approach better, please feel free to use it.
 Even if you're not going to use it, you might find value in this approach (from a site owner's perspective); because it might be helpful if you need to offer code samples; providing ways for a site owner to interact with your plugin quite easily.
-This is PERFECT for that kind of thing, because it's a simpler/cleaner syntax.
+This is PERFECT for that kind of thing, since it's a more static & simpler/cleaner syntax.

 ----